-Management and Governance Unit's Responsibilities for the Parent Company Only Financial Statements
+Management and Governance Unit's Responsibilities for the Consolidated Financial Statements

-Management's responsibility is to prepare the parent company only financial statements in accordance with the Regulations Governing the Preparation of Financial Reports by Securities Issuers to maintain necessary internal controls relevant to the preparation of parent company only financial statements to ensure that the parent company only financial statements are free from material misstatements, whether due to fraud or error.
+Management's responsibility is to prepare the consolidated financial statements in accordance with the Regulations Governing the Preparation of Financial Reports by Securities Issuers and the International Financial Reporting Standards, International Accounting Standards, Interpretations, and Interpretative Announcements as endorsed and issued into effect by the Financial Supervisory Commission, and to maintain necessary internal controls relevant to the preparation of consolidated financial statements to ensure that the consolidated financial statements are free from material misstatements, whether due to fraud or error.

-In preparing the parent company only financial statements, management's responsibilities for assessing Ta Tun Electric Wire & Cable Co., Ltd.'s ability to continue as a going concern, disclosing related matters, and using the going concern basis of accounting unless management either intends to liquidate Ta Tun Electric Wire & Cable Co., Ltd. or to cease operations, or has no realistic alternative but to do so.
+In preparing the consolidated financial statements, management's responsibilities for assessing Ta Tun Electric Group's ability to continue as a going concern, disclosing related matters, and using the going concern basis of accounting unless management either intends to liquidate Ta Tun Electric Group or to cease operations, or has no realistic alternative but to do so.

-The governance units of Ta Tun Electric Wire & Cable Co., Ltd. (including the Audit Committee) are responsible for overseeing the financial reporting process.
+The governance units of Ta Tun Electric Group (including the Audit Committee) are responsible for overseeing the financial reporting process.

-Auditor's Responsibilities for the Audit of the Parent Company Only Financial Statements
+Auditor's Responsibilities for the Audit of the Consolidated Financial Statements

-The objective of our audit of the parent company only financial statements is to obtain reasonable assurance about whether the parent company only financial statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an auditor's report.
-Reasonable assurance is a high level of assurance, but a review conducted in accordance with auditing standards does not guarantee that material misstatements in the parent company only financial statements will always be detected.
+The objective of our audit of the consolidated financial statements is to obtain reasonable assurance about whether the consolidated financial statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an auditor's report.
+Reasonable assurance is a high level of assurance, but a review conducted in accordance with auditing standards does not guarantee that material misstatements in the consolidated financial statements will always be detected.
 Misstatements may result from fraud or error.
-Misstatements are considered material is the individual amounts or aggregates are likely to influence the economic decisions of users of the parent company only financial statements.
+Misstatements are considered material in the individual amounts or aggregates are likely to influence the economic decisions of users of the consolidated financial statements.